sled-group/navchat/README.md

 ```

 ## Data
+Build a `data` directory in the project main directory.
 The structure of the data folder should be as follows:
 ```
 .
 ├── datasets            # soft link to habitat-lab/data/